JPLeRouzic/community-double-blinded-clinical-trials/README.md

 - Clinical trials should use Haley platform like methodologies to make sure that no patient is left only with placebo.
 - Hosted software should manage the double blinded procurement of drugs.

-We will propose here a tailored low cost Clinical Data Management System that fits those requirements.
+We will propose here a tailored low cost Clinical trial management system that fits those requirements.